 We encourage you to turn in documentation as soon as possible, so that we may make timely preparations for the accommodations that are required.
-After you are accepted for admission to Pacific University, download the New Client packet and contact LSS with any questions you have.
+After you are accepted for admission to Pacific University, download the New Client packet and contact the OAA with any questions you have.

 There are a variety of clinics that offer disability testing.
 Visit our Where Can I Get Assessed? page to view some options.

 If you do not have any documentation of your disability, please contact Kim Garrett to discuss your situation, so that we may provide you with the most appropriate suggestions for your specific situation.

 What is a temporary disability and can I be accommodated if I have one?

 A temporary disability is a disability that is not permanent.
 It is something that stops you from functioning as you could before.
 An example of a temporary disability is a broken body part.
 If you have a temporary disability, contact us right away.

 Do I have to make my disability known?